Single feature plugins often require nothing more than the right code snippet to replace them. We have an increasing library to choose from.

 Embed content snippets into posts or pages using a simple shortcode.

-Embed content snippets using an Elementor Widget or Gutenberg block.
+Embed content snippets using an Elementor Widget or editor block.

 Easily add tracking codes to the site’s <head> section

-Display source code to visitors using an Elementor Widget or Gutenberg block
+Display source code to visitors using an Elementor widget or editor block.

-Activate and deactivate snippets to control what runs on your site and Where
+Activate and deactivate snippets to control what runs on your site.

 Combine snippets into an external stylesheet.